Intika-KDE-Plasmoids/plasmoid-on-off-switch-commands/README.md

 ## Installation

 Install this plasmoid using `kpackagetool5 -t Plasma/Applet -i .` in the top-directory

+Or just load the plasmoid file from the package directory into your kde plasma desktop

+You may need to install "qtquick-extras" if it's not already installed "sudo apt install qml-module-qtquick-extras"

 ## Configuration
 The plasmoid can by widely configured via the Settings menu